ponylang/rfcs/text/000-compile-time-expression.md

 ```
 We get the best of both, a string split over several lines but we only generate one string literal.

-Compile-time expression also pave the way for future features such as value-dependent types, value-depedent types become much more powerful when one can evaluate simple or complex expressions and use them to instantiate types.
+Compile-time expressions also pave the way for future features such as value-dependent types, value-dependent types become much more powerful when one can evaluate simple or complex expressions and use them to instantiate types.

 An interesting point is initialisation code.
 Sometimes one must write some code that is required to be run at startup time (for example generating some data-structure need by an actor), this introduces the overhead of ensuring that some actor is run to perform this initialisation.
 If the initialisation can be written as a compile-time expression then one can use compile-time expressions to ensure the compiler performs the initialisation and leaves the result in its place.